DevAdv-CFC20/COVID19-research-assistant/README.md

 ![](WDLAB1.png)<br>

-Process your data and start feeding the Discovery.<br>
+Process your data and feed the Discovery.<br>

 ![](WDLAB000.png)<br>